Choon38/Projects/blockchain-finance-master/README.md

 In the event of a security breach, the system alerts users through a pop-up indicating that the blockchain has been tampered with, enabling swift action to be taken to safeguard their assets.

-## Development

-To generate a new component, run: